 Now that we’ve covered the instructions for how to browse privately, we have a few tips for you to keep in mind when using private browsing mode on your iPhone or iPad.

-Even if you use private browser settings so that your history is not saved to your browser, your Internet provider will still be able to see your activity, and likely your boss can as well if you’re browsing at work.
+Even if you use private browser settings so that your history is not saved, your Internet provider will still be able to see your activity, and likely your boss can as well if you’re browsing at work.
 Having your iPhone/iPad browser set to private does not guarantee that nobody will know what you’ve looked at online.

 To make sure that your iPhone/iPad doesn’t save information like credit card numbers, addresses, and passwords, make sure you have the “Auto-fill” setting turned off.
 You can access these settings by going to Settings > Safari > Auto-fill.

-If you share your device with a family member and you don’t want them to see that you used private browsing, be sure to set your browser back to normal when you’re done browsing anonymously.
+If you share your device with a family member and you don’t want them to see that you used private browsing, be sure to set it back to normal when you’re done browsing anonymously.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.